akashgoel92/knife-depsolver/README.md

 #### --filter-universe

-Sometimes you want to only see the list of cookbooks, and their cookbook dependency version constraints, that ultimately would be sent to the depsolver without actually triggering the depsolver calculation.
+Combine the --universe and the --filter-universe options with --env-constraints and/or --expanded-run-list options to filter the cookbook universe based on the environment cookbook version constraints and/or the expanded run list.
+This provides the ability to focus only on relevant information that would be sent to the depsolver without actually triggering the depsolver calculation.
 This is especially helpful when the depsolver isn't returning any results because it can't calculate a solution in a reasonable amount of time.
-This can be done by using the `--filter-universe` option.

 ```
 knife depsolver --expanded-run-list expanded-run-list-2017-05-01-18.52.40-387d90499514747792a805213c30be13d830d31f.txt --universe my-org-universe-2017-05-01-18.52.40-1c8e59e23530b1e1a8e0b3b3cc5236a29c84e469.txt --env-constraints production-environment-2017-05-01-18.52.40-5f5843d819ecb0b174f308d76d4336bb7bbfacbf.txt --filter-universe